-20.Behaviour
+21.Behaviour

-The disciplinary requirements of the school are outlined in the section "Code of Conduct".
-This lists the standards required and sanctions applied.
+The positive behaviour expectations of the school are outlined in the section "Code of Conduct".
+This lists the standards required and consequences for negative behaviour.
 A copy of the "Scheme for the Suspension and Expulsion of Pupils" can be obtained from the Headmaster's Secretary.